AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 structure of

-the world (universe) - how big the universe is and what its shape
+the world (universe) - how big the universe is and what its its

-is, when and how it was created and where it goes governs its
+shape, when and how did it originate and where

 *) The historical development of our